argoproj-labs/old-argo-dataflow/README.md

 ## Summary

-Argo Dataflow is intended as a cloud-native and language-agnostic platform for executing large parallel data-processing pipelines composed of many steps which are often small and homogenic.
+Argo Dataflow is a cloud-native platform for executing large parallel data-processing pipelines.

+Each pipeline is a Kubernetes custom resource which consists of one or more steps which source and sink messages from data sources such Kafka, NATS Streaming, or HTTP services.

+Each step runs 0 or more pods, and can scale horizontally using HPA or based on queue length using built-in scaling rules.
+Steps can be scaled-to-zero, in which case they periodically briefly scale-to-one to measure queue length so they can scale a back up

 ## Use Cases